vpinball/vpinball/.github/ISSUE_TEMPLATE/bug-report.md

  - Windows version
  - GPU and video settings if applicable
  - If this bug report is for VPX 10.8+, please join your setting file (locate 'VPinballX.ini' in '%AppData%\VPinballX', either zip it or change its extension to '.log', then drag'n drop it here)
+ - If this bug report is for VPX 10.8+, please enable log in your settingd and join your log file

 **Additional context**
 Add any other context about the problem here.